ArlingtonBrooks/SafeTemp/README.md

 # SafeTemp: preventing overheating

-**NOTICE: Due to lack of upstream development for lm_sensors, especially as it relates to modern hardware releases such as AMD's Ryzen architecture, SafeTemp is no longer under active development.
-Any bugs will continue to be fixed depending on their severity, however feature updates will no longer be pushed.**

-**NOTICE2: This software is spread out in its construction and does not correctly implement static libraries.
-Code clarification and cleaning was intended to be completed in a future feature update, however should no longer be expected.**
+**As a "hello world" type program, this isn't very clean.
+As of early 2024, I've spent a few days trying to clean it up, but without completely rewriting it there's only so much that can be done.
+I've left an open request for anyone who wants to try and tackle a few tasks; otherwise, I'll be puttering away at this.
+Don't expect rapid updates henceforth.**

 This software checks that your Linux system is operating at a safe temperature and optionally executes a command if it's not.
 If the user does not specify a temperature threshold file, no temperature threshold is set and the program will not do anything (although if the -v modifier is used, the program will display the sensor temperatures)

+To install, follow the usual cmake build procedure (or run `cmake build /path/to/build/directory` and then run `make` from within that directory).
-To install, run ./configure, then make, then (as root) make install If you want to compile with NVIDIA functionality, you'll need to install the NVML libraries; it is also possible that you'll need a copy of nvml.h in the local directory (which is not provided through this distribution).
-See https://developer.nvidia.com/gpu-deployment-kit to install this library.
+If you want to compile with NVIDIA functionality, you'll need to install the NVML libraries; it is also possible that you'll need a copy of nvml.h in the local directory (which is not provided through this distribution).
+See https://developer.nvidia.com/gpu-deployment-kit to install this library. **CURRENTLY NVIDIA FUNCTIONALITY IS COMMENTED OUT**

 to run, run ./tempsafe from the install directory